project-imprimis/libprimis/doc/engine.md

 * F: Display, sound, and user inputs get handled by SDL.
 * G: Local gameplay can be run through a game server hosted clientside.

-The components of the system handled by the Imprimis project is the:
+The components of the system handled by the Libprimis project is the:

 * Game engine: core routines needed for the gamecode to run a game
 * Game code: an actual game written using the facilities written in the engine